Q? Is SUP (Stand Up Paddleboarding hard to learn?

 Q?
 Can I bring my dog?

 A. We obviously love dogs but our launch sites do not allow pets in the park.
 Please leave your 4 legged friends safely at home.

 Q?
 Inclement weather!

 A. Your safety is our utmost concern.
 Winds in excess of 14mph and lightning keep us off the water.
 Otherwise, we brave the conditions including clouds, rain and cooler temperatures.
-IF we cancel due to weather you are given a choice to reschedule or receive a full refund.
-We try our best to give a 2 hour notice of cancellation.
-Weather can change so quickly, we like to see radar image before making a final call.
+IF we cancel due to weather, you are given a choice to reschedule or receive a full refund.
+We try our best to give a 2 hour notice of cancellation but weather can change so quickly.
+Thank you for understanding!

 Q?
 Where do I go to attend class?

 Q?
 Are parking fees included in class price?

 A. No. All fees are minimal and are paid by students upon arrival and are different for every site.
 Pay and honor fees upon entering parks before we start our lesson as to not disrupt class.

 Q?
 Do I have to wear a lifejacket?